Copyright © 2010, 2016

 The Honorable Ninian W. Edwards, an Illinois legislator and husband of Mary Todd Lincoln's sister Elizabeth, wrote of Lincoln's interest in Dr. Smith's book: "A short time after the Rev. Dr. Smith became pastor of the First Presbyterian church in this city, Mr. Lincoln said to me, 'I have been reading a work of Dr. Smith on the evidences of Christianity, and have heard him preach and converse on the subject, and I am now convinced of the truth of the Christian religion.'"8/

 Smith himself wrote: "It is a very easy matter to prove that while I was pastor of the First Presbyterian Church of Springfield, Mr. Lincoln did avow his belief in the divine authority and inspiration of the scripture. ...
 It was my honor to place before Mr. Lincoln arguments designed to prove [them] accompanied by the arguments of Infidel objectors in their own language.
 To the arguments on both sides Mr. Lincoln gave a most patient, impartial, and searching investigation.
 To use his own language, he examined the arguments as a lawyer who is anxious to reach the truth investigates testimony.
-The result was the announcement by himself that the argument in favor of the divine authority and inspiration of the Scriptures was unanswerable."9/
+The result was the announcement by himself that the argument in favor of the divine authority and inspiration of the Scriptures was unanswerable [i.e., indisputable]."9/

 One question arises here, assuming the testimony of these men is true; that is, exactly what did Lincoln mean by saying Smith's book led him to "change his views about the Christian religion" and that he was "now convinced of the truth of the Christian religion" [emphasis added]?
-Did Lincoln mean that he had previously disbelieved the Christian religion entirely and now believed, or that he had come to grips with certain doctrines which had previously troubled him?
+Did Lincoln mean that he had previously disbelieved the Christian religion entirely and now believed, or that he had come to grips with certain doctrines that had previously troubled him?
 Lincoln's letters to Speed, written nearly ten years before his encounter with Smith and Smith's book, argue for the latter.
 Indeed, some Lincoln scholars have concluded that: (1) Lincoln at first had only a faith that God exists, is the author of the moral law by which men ought to live, and ordains all that comes to pass, all as described in the Old Testament; and (2) he later came to understand and rely personally on the salvation provided by Christ, as described in the New Testament.
 That conclusion may be as close as anyone might come in this life to understanding Lincoln's faith.
 Indeed, such a scenario is not far removed from the Christian experience of this author.

 However, it was not Smithís book alone that moved Lincoln.
 Grief visited him again on 1 February 1850, when his young son Eddie died of an illness now considered to have been tuberculosis.
 Since the Episcopal priest who had married the Lincolns was traveling, Rev. Smith was asked to conduct a funeral service at the Lincoln home.
 Soon, the preacher and the lawyer began a series of lengthy discussions, some of which related directly to matters of faith and some to a number of common experiences.
 Both men had lost their mothers at an early age, both had lived in Kentucky and Indiana, both in youth had attended Southern campground meetings, both had become religious skeptics as young men, and both now supported temperance as well as colonization (purchasing slaves and resettling them elsewhere, with Central America being the location preferred by one group of freed slaves).